Looking to buy a shipping container? Check out this complete guide to buying shipping containers in Australia…

-Australian Government Guidelines for Shipping Containers
+Australian Government Standards for Shipping Containers

 The Australian Government has some rules to consider if you are planning on buying a shipping container for the purposes of moving cargo in and out of the country.
 This is largely a quarantine issue, with the government wanting to avoid inadvertently bringing any foreign contaminants onto Australian shores.

 Before buying your container, have a good think about exactly what goods or products you’ll be bringing into the country.

 Many kinds of food items are prohibited from being bought into Australia from overseas by the Australian Quarantine and Inspection Service.
 For this reason it may not be the best option if you were considering importing certain food items, especially perishable ones.

 Therefore, a refrigerated or reefer container is likely not the container for you.
 Instead, you’d be better off sticking to a standard container of the size you require.